Table of Contents

 - GI dysfunction

-- Kernicterus — neurologic condition affecting the brain
+- Kernicterus — a neurologic condition affecting the brain

 Diagnostic Workup for Pyruvate Kinase Deficiency